 still want them to be able to run CLIENT SETNAME.

-HELLO command will provide a SETNAME option soon, but this is still a good exmaple anyway.
+HELLO command will probably provide a SETNAME option soon, but this is still a good example anyway.

 In such case I could alter the ACL of a user in the following way: